Table of Contents

 the required staff and materials.

-7. To construct, design, and keep a system that is economical and long-lasting.
+7. To construct, design, and keep an economical and long-lasting system.

 The components of a water supply system can be divided into two major parts: